department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/remote-discovery/conversation-guide.md

   - If yes: Once I start recording, I am going to confirm that you are ok with me recording this session once more.

 Start recording.
 - I have started recording.
-I'd like to confirm: Are you comfortable if I record my screen the audio as we talk today?”
+I'd like to confirm: Are you comfortable if I record my screen and audio as we talk today?”

 Great.
 Now we're really ready to begin!